purescript/governance/README.md

 compiler, maintaining the standard library, and engaging with the language community as a whole.

-Core collaborators may be promoted to owners at the discretion of the rest of the owners.
-Core owners may choose to step down and leave the organization at any time.

 Core owners are expected to use their privileges responsibly, in order to guide the development of the language, compiler, and core libraries in a way that they feel best serves the community as a whole.